 stop education

 According to statistics published by UNICEF at the beginning of this year, 3 out of every 10 young men and women in Lebanon have stopped education and believe that life will get worse.
-A study on the reality and future of Lebanese youth refutes extremely negative data about the mental health of the young generation.
+A study on the reality and future of Lebanese youth refutes extremely negative data regarding the mental health of the young generation.
 With the absence of political will to address the predicament, the economic crisis is intensifying, and the country continues its free descent to the bottom of collapse, while the only hope for young people is to get out of a homeland in which they feel they are under house arrest.
-According to the statistics, about 41% of the Lebanese youth find that the only chance for survival before them is to search for opportunities abroad.
+According to the statistics, regarding 41% of the Lebanese youth find that the only chance for survival before them is to search for opportunities abroad.

 Passports